ory/herodot/README.md

 [Google API Design Guide](https://cloud.google.com/apis/design/errors).
 Herodot currently supports only JSON responses but can be extended easily.

-Herodot is used by [ORY Hydra](https://github.com/ory/hydra) and servers millions of requests already.
+Herodot is used by [ORY Hydra](https://github.com/ory/hydra) and serves millions of requests already.

 ## Installation